Dhruvaraju/RestService_Testing_SoapUI/REST_tests/README_REST.md

 > Here the target resource is google's **Search** api.

 ### Example REST API
-- we will consider an imagianry petstore for our REST testing
+- we will consider an imaginary pet store for our REST testing
 - http://petstore.swagger.io/
 - REST apis are documented by a file called swagger.
 - An example swagger is present in REST_TESTS >> swagger.files folder with name petStore_example_REST.json
-- import this swagger to Soapui project >> import swagger >> click on generate wadl
+- import this swagger to Soap-ui project >> import swagger >> click on generate WADL
 - With WADL you can import all the URL at a single instance

-### Petstore example
+### Pet store example

-> Open the json file in swagger editor or navigate to url http://petstore.swagger.io/
+> Open the JSON file in swagger editor or navigate to URL http://petstore.swagger.io/
 > This location will explain the service, URLs we need to use to access them and resources and parameters that are required to access it.

-- Petstore has 3 apis:
+- Pet store has 3 APIs:
 #### Pet - Provides details about pet

 URL | HTTP Method  | Description